fabianwilflingsederxxxl/techstack-tutorial/02-babel-es6-eslint-husky/Readme.md

 If you now try to commit your code, it should automatically run the `test` task.

-If you encounter any issues:
+If you encounter any issues or husky isn't running correctly (or not at all):

 * **Run** `yarn add --dev husky --force`